 - The station contains insufficient reagent.
 Prior to each run, check that the reagent level in each station is sufficient for the current fill level.
 (Go to Reagents > Stations for the current level.) - A bottle scheduled for use is removed from the reagent cabinet.
 For safety reasons you should not remove any bottle while a protocol is running.
 However, if you choose to do so, you must make sure the bottle you intend to remove is not scheduled for use in either retort. - A paraffin station is not molten at the time it is required.
 Make sure there is adequate time for the paraffin to melt and that the correct paraffin station state is set (→ p.
-116 7.3.2 Setting reagent station properties).
+117 7.3.2 Setting reagent station properties). - A density meter has calculated a concentration and it does not match the concentration recorded for the reagent on the Reagent Stations screen (Reagents > Stations).
+The contents of the bottle will need to be changed or checked-by operators or supervisors-and the concentration updated by a supervisor.
+The concentration will be rechecked by the density meters.